-Frozen Wave / Ice Wave / Striped Icebergs
+Frozen Wave / Ice Wave / Striped Iceberg Photos

 By David Emery

-Netlore Archive: Viral photos purport to show a 'frozen wave,' 'frozen tidal wave,' or 'ice wave' solidified in mid-air by sub-zero temperatures in Lake Michigan (or Antarctica, or Lake Huron, depending on version).
+Netlore Archive: Viral photos purport to show a "frozen wave," "frozen tidal wave," "ice wave," or "striped iceberg" in Lake Michigan (or Antarctica, or Lake Huron, depending on version).

 Description: Viral images